Bolivian Ram Cichlid Care Guide for Beginners

 Water Parameters and Stability

-Bolivian Rams are more tolerant than many cichlids, but stability still matters.
+Bolivian Rams tolerate a wider range than many cichlids, but stability still matters more than numbers.

 • Temperature: 72–78°F